 5. What does it mean when my place is entered into the Local Government Inventory?

 Every local government in Western Australia is required under Section 45 of the Heritage of Western Australia Act 1990 to prepare a list of places of local heritage significance.
 The Act also requires that the list be updated every 4 years.
-Beyond that, we’re simply proud of our City, and we’re putting the LGI together because we value the places that help define it.
+As our last such document dates to 2014, it’s time for us to prepare an updated version.

 6. What if I’d like to see the heritage qualities of my property better respected?